semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

    1. **Allow code snippets in AI prompts**: Required for Semgrep to auto-triage findings, provide AI remediation guidance, and tag findings with code context.
    1. **Weekly priority emails**: Enable weekly emails with information on Assistant's top three backlog tasks across all findings.
 The emails are sent out on Monday to all organization admins.
    1. **Auto-triage for Code**: Enable notifications whenever Assistant suggests that a finding may be safe to ignore.
 You can include notifications in your PR and MR comments, or you can receive them through Slack notifications.
-   1. **Autofix suggestions for Code**: Enable autofix suggestions in comments from Assistant.
+   1. **Autofix suggestions for Code**: Enable Assistant-generated autofix suggestions in comments from Assistant.
 You can also set the minimum confidence level for Assistant-written fixes if the Semgrep rule doesn't include a human-written autofix.
     ![Semgrep Assistant toggle location](/img/semgrep-assistant-enable.png#md-width)

 </TabItem>